fireship-io/fireship.io/hugo/content/snippets/install-nodejs.md

 ## Node Version Manager NVM

-[Node Version Manager](https://github.com/creationix/nvm) NVM makes is easy to switch between Node versions in your local environment.
+[Node Version Manager](https://github.com/creationix/nvm) NVM makes it easy to switch between Node versions in your local environment.
 I highly recommend using it over the native install on your system.

 ### Mac and Linux